Business Management

 Learning Outcomes:

-Upon completing this course, alumni are aware of the agents, process, and framework conditions of Mergers & Acquisitions.
-They understand the essential transaction forms, trends and tactics in M&A processes, know how to apply their insights in an increasingly uncertain business environment and how to assess the opportunity and risk potentials that M&A processes entail for all parties involved.
-Alumni are able to meet the demands of a corporate merger in special circumstances and are aware of the high process pace of an M&A transaction which they overcome with their heightened resilience and stress tolerance.
-Given that the transaction process is discussed from a triangular viewpoint, alumni develop their systemic and holistic thinking.
-Moreover, alumni increase their goal orientation as well as decision-making and problem-solving skills as they have to assess their courses of action based on, by nature, incomplete information in the transaction process.
+Upon completion of this course students will: - be aware of the agents, process, and framework conditions of Mergers & Acquisitions; - understand the essential transaction forms, trends, and tactics in M&A processes; - know how to apply their insights in an increasingly uncertain business environment; - know how to assess the opportunity and risk potentials that M&A processes entail for all parties involved; - be able to meet the demands of a corporate merger in special circumstances; - be aware of the fast pace of an M&A transaction, which they will be able to overcome due to their heightened resilience and stress tolerance; - have developed their systemic and holistic thinking, as the transaction process is discussed from a triangular viewpoint; and - have increased their goal orientation as well as their decision-making and problem-solving skills as they have to assess their courses of action in the transaction process based on information that is, by nature, incomplete.

 Superior module: